tizonia/docker-tizonia/README.md

 ### Step 1)

-It is required that pulse audio to be installed via homebrew (`brew install pulseaudio`), and the following lines in `/usr/local/Cellar/pulseaudio/13.0/etc/pulse/default.pa` to be uncommented:
+It is required that PulseAudio to be installed via `homebrew` (`brew install pulseaudio`), and the following lines in `/usr/local/Cellar/pulseaudio/13.0/etc/pulse/default.pa` to be uncommented: